Can hair relaxer cause uterine cancer? Hairstylists and oncologists weigh in

 BALTIMORE — Deborah Wiggs Gaddy has been styling hair for 45 years, and says she loves being able to transform women.

-"People coming in wanting certain styles, showing you certain pictures," she says.
+"People coming in wanting certain styles, showing you certain pictures," she told WJZ.
 "And then them turning around and actually having what they asked for; that's the best part."

-The owner of "Xscape Hair Studio" in Owings Mills says she's noticed a generational divide when it comes to hairstyles.
+The owner of "Xscape Hair Studio" in Owings Mills said she has noticed a generational divide when it comes to hairstyles.
 Her younger clients prefer to stay natural, and her older clients get their hair relaxed.

-"We just need to be sure that what we're using is professional, and what's in the jar is going to be the best for the hair," she says.
+"We just need to be sure that what we're using is professional, and what's in the jar is going to be the best for the hair," she said.

 An October study from the National Institutes of Health found hair straightening chemicals are associated with a higher risk for uterine cancer.
 The research showed Black women may be more affected, because they use hair straightening or relaxer products more frequently, and tend to start at earlier ages.

-Dr. Elizabeth Nichols is a radiation oncologist, and says uterine cancer is the fourth most common cancer affecting women in the US.
+Dr. Elizabeth Nichols is a radiation oncologist at the University of Maryland Medical Center.
+She said uterine cancer is the fourth most common cancer affecting women in the United States.

-In regard to the NIH study, Dr. Nichols says there is not just one risk factor that causes uterine cancer, there are several risk factors.
+In regard to the NIH study, Nichols said there is not just one risk factor that causes uterine cancer, there are several risk factors.

-"Our job is to make you look good," she says.
-"And, believe it or not, help you stay healthy also."
+"Our job is to make you look good, and believe it or not, help you stay healthy also," she said.

 for more features.